small-tech/auto-encrypt-localhost/README.md

 Before creating your HTTPS server, uses mkcert to create a local certificate authority, adds it to the various trust stores, and uses it to create locally-trusted TLS certificates that are installed in your server.

+You can reach your server via the local loopback addresses (localhost, 127.0.0.1) on the device itself and also from other devices on the local area network by using your device’s external IPv4 address.

 ## Installation

 ```sh